 I like to stick to a shopping list when grocery shopping.
 It helps me stay on budget and get in and out of the store quickly.
 But the other day while shopping, I noticed some colorful straws beckoning me.
 There are so many fun things you can do with colored straws that I always make sure to have some on hand.
 You can get in some Fine Motor Practice with Straws or make your own Color Recognition Game.
 A simple way toddler activity that requires next to no set up is by Making Straw Jewelry.
 Here are some more Activities with Drinking Straws for Kids.

-But I am a pretty frugal mama and really didn't need these straws, especially when I had some perfectly good white straws at home.
+But I am a pretty frugal mama and really didn’t need these straws, especially when I had some perfectly good white straws at home.
 But they were so much more colorful and fun and I only have seen white straws at the dollar store.
-I figured that if I could get at least 3 projects/activities out of the straws then I would have gotten my money's worth.
-I should note that they were $1.89 so you can bask in the glow of my thriftiness.
+I figured that if I could get at least 3 projects/activities out of the straws then I would have gotten my money’s worth.

 So here is the first of a few activities that feature my “splurge” straws.
 The first thing I did was cut them into various lengths.

 Next, I provided the kids with some trays with the cut straws and pipe cleaners.
 You can’t see it here, but I did twist two pipe cleaners together to make a long one for a necklace.
 I showed the kids how they could string the straws on the pipe cleaners.

 This is a great fine motor activity for kids.
 B struggles a bit with fine more skills but she was able to string the straws with minimal frustration.
 She did one necklace and a bracelet and then lost interest.
 I have noticed that she loses interest quicker when something is more challenging for her.